Texas State University: Sewell Park

 Sewell Park, located on the Texas State University campus on the banks of the San Marcos River in San Marcos, Texas, borders City Park, the San Marcos Mill Tract and Strahan Coliseum.
-It was opened in 1917 by Southwest Texas State Normal School, and was called Riverside Park.
+It was opened in 1917 by Southwest Texas State Normal School as Riverside Park.
 The land was owned by the U.S. Bureau of Fisheries and leased to the school.
 It was originally used by students to learn how to swim and for general recreation.
 The river banks were built up from the river bottom by university workers.
-In 1949 the park was renamed Sewell Park in honor of S. M. Sewell, a mathematics professor who helped form the park.
+In 1949, the park was renamed Sewell Park in honor of S. M. Sewell, a mathematics professor who helped form the park.

-A long time fixture of Sewell Park, local legend Dan Barry, better known as "Frisbee Dan", can be seen on just about any sunny day tossing his frisbee and keeping a watchful eye on the park.
+After commencement ceremonies in Strahan Arena at the University Event Center conclude each year, the new graduates proceed to nearby Sewell Park where they jump into the river wearing their regalia.